-At 31 December 2013 and 2012, the Group held 50% interest in joint ventures Ford-Sollers, Mazda Sollers, Sollers-Isuzu, Sollers-Bussan and Sollers-Finance and also held 30% interest in OOO DaeWon-SeverstalAuto Elabuga.
-The summarised financial information of the Joint ventures and the associates, including full amounts of total assets, liabilities, revenues, operating and net profit/(loss), is as follows:
+At 31 December 2014 and 2013, the Group held 50% interest in joint ventures Ford-Sollers, Mazda Sollers, Sollers-Isuzu, Sollers-Bussan and Sollers-Finance and also the Group held 30% interest in OOO DaeWon-Sollers as of 31 December 2013.
+In the year ended 31 December 2014 the Group has disposed of it's 30% interest in OOO DaeWon-Sollers.
+The summarised financial information of the Joint ventures, including full amounts of total assets, liabilities, revenues, operating and net profit/(loss), is as follows: